MrZak-dev/godot-logger/README.md

-Logger - Logging singleton for Godot Engine
+Logger - Logging singleton for Godot Engine, Works With Godot 4
 ===========================================

 The *Logger* class is a GDScript singleton that provides a logging API for